swiss-art-research-net/rds/data-preparation/README.md

 # Update type mappings
 To change mappings update `./manual-preparation/type-mapping.ttl` and then reimport them as it described in the "Import mappings" paragraph.

-# Dataset labels
+# Dataset labels and images
-To assign dataset labels to datasets via SPARQL execute INSERT query from `./manual-preparation/dataset-labels.sparql`.
+To assign dataset metadata to datasets via SPARQL execute INSERT query from `./manual-preparation/dataset-metadata.sparql`.